Draw Songbirds to Your Yard

 Many shrubs, including Rhododendrons and Forsythia, provide excellent cover for nesting birds such as Northern Mockingbirds and American Robins.
 Coneflower seeds; nectar from Agastache, Cuphea, and Celosia; and the berries produced by Dogwood and Holly trees are also favorite treats.
 Keep in mind that this is only a partial listing of the plants that attract birds to your landscape.

-Hummingbirds gravitate toward tube-shaped flowers and particularly favor red blossoms.
-Some plants which attract hummingbirds are Salvia, Lantana, and Agastache.
-The Ruby-throated Hummingbird is the expected species in the eastern United States.
-However, watch for visitors from other parts of the country.
-Rufous, Allen’s, and Calliope hummingbirds have been spotted in our area, as well as other species.
+Hummingbirds gravitate toward tube-shaped flowers, and favor red blossoms.
+Try Salvia, Lantana, and Agastache to bring hummingbirds into your garden.
+The Ruby-throated Hummingbird is the expected species in our area, but watch for accidental visitors from other parts of the country.

 NOTE: Feeders, birdbaths, and suet stations should be cleaned regularly to keep our resident and migratory birds healthy.